Mitchell Miller (ice hockey): Bullying incidents

 In 2016, Miller and a classmate were found delinquent in an Ohio juvenile court on charges of assault and a violation of the Ohio Safe Schools Act.
-The pair were accused and found guilty of deceiving a developmentally disabled African American classmate, Isaiah Meyer-Crothers, into eating a piece of candy that they had wiped in a urinal, repeated bullying of Meyer-Crothers, and repeatedly calling him a nigger.
+The pair were accused and found guilty of deceiving a developmentally disabled African American classmate, Isaiah Meyer-Crothers, into eating a piece of candy that they had wiped in a urinal, repeated bullying of Meyer-Crothers, and repeatedly calling him a racial slur.
 Surveillance video also captured them kicking and punching Meyer-Crothers.

 The bullying incidents resurfaced after The Arizona Republic published an in-depth report on Miller on October 26, 2020.
-The Republic exposé also revealed that Miller would frequently use the words "nigger" and "BROWNIE" to refer to Meyer-Crothers and often told him to "go pick their cotton".
+The Republic exposé also revealed that Miller would frequently use racial slurs and refer to him as "BROWNIE" often told him to "go pick their cotton".
 The Coyotes initially defended Miller, citing their desire to "be a part of the solution in a real way" and to help Miller grow from this incident and eventually become a leader against bullying and racism.
 Although Coyotes general manager Bill Armstrong did not draft Miller, he expressed the team's desire to provide Miller with a second chance.

 According to the Republic, Miller apologized to the then 31 NHL teams (the Seattle Kraken had not formally joined the league at the time), but never to Meyer-Crothers or to his family.
 In a letter addressed to the Coyotes, Meyer-Crothers' mother, Joni, found Armstrong's comments demeaning to her son, stating that while Miller's classmate apologized to Meyer-Crothers, Miller himself was unwilling to show remorse.
 A juvenile court magistrate in Ohio concluded that Miller had absolutely no remorse for his actions against Meyer-Crothers and was merely upset that his reputation would be damaged by the situation.
 As a result of the exposé, the Coyotes received widespread criticism for drafting Miller.
 This ultimately led to the Coyotes renouncing their draft rights to Miller and cutting all ties with him.
 A day later, Miller was dropped from the University of North Dakota's hockey team as well.
 According to UND president Andrew Armacost, school officials and Miller's family mutually agreed that Miller should no longer be on the team.

-More details about the bullying surfaced after The Independent published a detailed letter from the Meyer-Crothers family, reiterating that Miller has not apologized to the family, and detailing further accusations about Miller's behavior, including repeated use of the word "nigger", spitting in Meyer-Crothers' face, and smacking and punching Meyer-Crothers on the school bus starting as early as 1st grade.
-Miller maintains that his court-mandated apology letter was read to the Meyer-Crothers family.
-Court record stated that the apology was read both to Meyer-Crothers and to school officials and the school board.
-The apology was also sent to the Meyer-Crothers family.
+More details about the bullying surfaced after The Independent published a detailed letter from the Meyer-Crothers family, reiterating that Miller has not apologized to the family, and detailing further accusations about Miller's behavior, including repeatedly using racial slurs, spitting in Meyer-Crothers' face, and smacking and punching Meyer-Crothers on the school bus starting as early as 1st grade.
+Miller claimed that his court-mandated apology letter was read to the Meyer-Crothers family, but the Meyer-Crothers family informed the Bruins that the apology was only made through social media.